Maysaa Sabreen

-Maysaa Sabreen (Note: Also spelled Maysa Sabreen) (ميساء صابرين) is a Syrian economist currently serving as the First Deputy to the Governor of the Central Bank of Syria.
+Maysaa Sabreen (Note: Also spelled Maysa Sabreen, Sabrine, or variants.) (ميساء صابرين; born 1974) is a Syrian economist currently serving as the first-deputy governor of the Central Bank of Syria.
 She was previously Governor of the Central Bank of Syria from December 2024 until March 2025, making her the first woman to hold this position in the institution's history.

 Early life and education

-Sabreen obtained her bachelor's, master's, and doctoral degrees in accounting from Damascus University.
+Sabreen was born in 1974.
+She obtained her bachelor's, master's, and doctoral degrees in accounting from Damascus University.
 She is also a certified public accountant.

 Career

 Sabreen's career spans over 15 years in the financial and banking sectors.
 Before her appointment as governor, she served as the first deputy governor of the Central Bank of Syria starting in October 2018.
 She also represented the Central Bank as a board member of the Damascus Securities Exchange.

 In her earlier roles, Sabreen worked as the director of the Government Commission Directorate for Banks, gaining experience in regulatory and financial oversight.